USDA-ARS-NWRC/repo_summaries/README.md

 ###  basin_setup
 The basin setup tool is a python script designed to create the required inputs for running SMRF and AWSM simulations.
-The tool outputs a single netcdf file containing basin, mask, DEM, veg type and height (from Landfire), veg tau, and veg K.
+The tool outputs a single netcdf file containing the necessary spatial information for a water basin This includes basin mask, DEM, veg type and height (from Landfire), veg tau, and veg K.